isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

 A common example of the "calling unknown code" problem is a call to a function that tries to gain locked access to the same object.
-Such problem cal often be solved by using a `recursive_mutex`.
+Such problem can often be solved by using a `recursive_mutex`.
 For example:

     recursive_mutex my_mutex;